 The allowance for credit losses on financial assets held at amortized cost is measured on a collective or pooled basis when similar risk characteristics exist, based upon management's loan portfolio segmentation.
 The Company utilizes modeling methodologies that estimate lifetime credit loss rates on each pool, including methodologies estimating the probability of default and loss given default on specific segments.
 Expected credit losses are measured over the contractual term of the financial asset with consideration of expected prepayments.
-A "life of loan" credit loss shall estimate expected credit losses over the contractual term of the financial asset.
-This includes not extending the contractual term for expected extensions, renewals, and modifications.
+A "life of loan" credit loss shall estimate expected extensions, renewals, and modifications.
 Discounted Cash Flow methodologies work properly with an amortizing approach.
 Loans without maturity dates may not have a true exit or end of life.
 For consistency in its methodology, management elected to use maturity date assumptions for loans without maturity dates; pool-level assumptions have been assigned by management.